Book 8

 A) Answer these questions:

-3. Why was Mr. Knott usually tired in the evenings?
+3. Why was he usually tired when he got home?

 B) Which words in the story mean the opposite of: